treeverse/lakeFS/docs/reference/security/authentication.md

     callback_base_url: https://lakefs.example.com       # The scheme, domain (and port) of your lakeFS installation
     url: https://my-account.oidc-provider-example.com
     default_initial_groups: ["Developers"]
     friendly_name_claim_name: name                      #  Optional: use the value from this claim as the user's display name
+    persist_friendly_name: true                         #  Optional: persist friendly name to KV store so it can be displayed in the user list
 ```

 Your login page will now include a link to sign in using the